 Fireproof bags have their uses but, they’re unlikely to protect your most valuable possessions from a hot wildfire.
 Most products are fire-resistant rather than fireproof and can only withstand short periods of exposure to high temperatures and flames.

-To protect things like flash drives and batteries, only the very best fireproof bag will do as it needs to maintain an internal temperature of 125°F or less.
+To protect things like flash drives and batteries, only the highest quality bag will do as it needs to maintain an internal temperature of 125°F or less.

 If you want to safeguard documents like your passport or birth certificate, you can make do with a fireproof bag that will keep its contents under 350°F.